jlafer/sidepipes/README.md

 # sidepipes

-An experimental HOF for composing n-ary functions.
+Some experimental HOFs for composing n-ary functions.

 ## Description